Minnesota teen vomits to death in Minnesota jail

 Experts say Rudolph’s death likely could have been prevented had she been provided treatment for her withdrawal symptoms.

-In only four days at the jail, she lost 17 pounds – nearly 13 percent of her body weight.
+In only four days at the jail, she lost 17 pounds – nearly 13% of her body weight.

 “She was begging, begging for help and there was no compassion given to her.
 There was no respect for her basic human needs and what happened was wrong,” said Colin Peterson, an attorney representing the family in a federal lawsuit.